Long-Lived HNLs via ALP Portal at the LHC

 Fig.~\ref{fig:BrNN} shows an example for the branching ratio Br$(a \to NN$) in a contour plot as a function of $x=m_N/m_a$ and $c_{G{\tilde G}a}$.
 The maximum branching ratio is reached at $x \simeq 0.4$.
 For $c_{G{\tilde G}a}=c_{NNa}$ only about $\sim 0.5$\% of the ALPs will decay to $NN$.
 However, $c_{G{\tilde G}a}$ could be naturally much smaller than $c_{NNa}$.
 For example, one expects that in UV models for the ALP $c_{G{\tilde G}a}$ will be generated effectively at one-loop order, whereas $c_{NNa}$ could be tree-level generated.
 It it thus not unnatural to expect a certain hierarchy between $c_{G{\tilde G}a}$ and $c_{NNa}$.
 Fig.~\ref{fig:BrNN} therefore shows branching ratio contours down to $c_{G{\tilde G}a}/ c_{NNa} = 10^{-2}$.
 Below $c_{G{\tilde G}a}/c_{NNa}=0.05$, and depending on the $N$ mass, ALPs can decay dominantly to two $N$.
 The ratio $c_{G{\tilde G}a}/c_{NNa}$ strongly influences the $N$ production cross section, as we will discuss next.

 Fig.~\ref{fig:xsec} shows some example cross sections for $\sigma(pp \to a^{(*)} \to NN)$ at the LHC as function of the ALP mass, $m_a$, for two choices of $m_N$ and $c_{G{\tilde G}a}$.
 For this plot, we have fixed $c_{NNa}=1$ and $\Lambda=10$ TeV.
 The latter is motivated by the current limit on $c_{G{\tilde G}a}/\Lambda$ from dijet searches at the LHC \cite{CMS:2019gwf,ATLAS:2018qto}, which we discuss in appendix \ref{sec:app}.
 We stress, however, that there are currently no limits on $c_{G{\tilde G}a}/\Lambda$ from dijet searches at the LHC for ALP masses below $m_a=450$ GeV.
-The maximum cross section exceeds the nb, despite the large value of $\Lambda$.
+The maximum of the cross section is larger than ${\cal O}({\rm nb})$, despite the large value of $\Lambda$.
 This reflects (i) the strong $s$-channel enhancement of the cross section, due to the small ALP width and (ii) the large gluon content of the proton at LHC collision energies.